systemsdk/docker-symfony-api/readme.md

 ## Setting up DEV environment
 1.You can clone this repository from GitHub or install via composer.

-If you have installed composer and want to install environment via composer you can use next cmd command:
+If you have installed composer and want to install environment via composer, you can use the next cmd command:
 ```bash
 composer create-project systemsdk/docker-symfony-api api-example-app
 ```